zandickens/MusiMaker/README.md

 ## Setup

-To run MusiMaker, Flask must be installed locally.
+To run MusiMaker, requirements.txt must be installed locally.
 First, create a virtual environment in the root of the project directory.

 ``` python3 -m venv venv ```